Jay-Oh-eN/civic-data-visualization/prerequisites.md

 > Am I prepared?

 If you can understand Mike Bostock's [Let's Make a Bar Chart](http://bost.ocks.org/mike/bar/) tutorial you will be in a very good place for this workshop.
-If not, please review some of the resources below.
+If not, please review as many of the resources below.

 #### Resources